wabalabudabdab/todo/README.md

-This is Todo List with a possibility to add, delete and mark tasks
+This is Todo List with a possibility to add, delete and mark task.

-also,the more classic introduction:
+You need to install npm with node-modules to run it.

+also, classic introduction is there:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).